 you commit someone else's work, and make sure that you have your own user and

 e-mail setup correctly in git before you commit.

 The author and the *-by: lines are, of course, there to make sure we give the proper credit in the project.
 We do not want to take someone else's work without clearly attributing where it comes from.
 Giving correct credit is of utmost importance.

 First, it might not be obvious to everyone but there is, of course, only a limited set of people that can actually merge commits into the actual official git repository.
 Let's call them the core team.

 Everyone else can fork off their own curl repository to which they can commit and push changes and host them online and build their own curl versions from and so on, but in order to get changes into the official repository they need to be pushed by a trusted person.

 The core team is a small set of curl developers who have been around for a several years and that have shown that they are skilled developers and that they fully comprehend the values and the style of development we do in this project.
 They are some of the people listed in the The development team section.

 You can always bring a discussion to the mailing list and motivation why you think your changes should get accepted, or perhaps even object to other changes that are getting in and so forth.
 You can even suggest yourself or someone else to be given "push rights" and become one of the selected few in that team.

-Daniel remains the project leader and while it is very rarely needed, he has the final say in debates that don't seem to sway in either direction or fail to reach some sort of consensus.
+Daniel remains the project leader and while it is rarely needed, he has the final say in debates that do not seem to sway in either direction or fail to reach some sort of consensus.